Experimentation

 Our goal is to praise every case study that should be praised for growing experimentation culture by nominating this case or at least giving this case an honorable mention.

-Also 1 extra award will be voted for by all previous viewers of The Experimentation Culture Awards (2020 to 2024 shows):
+Also 1 extra award will be voted for by all previous viewers of The Experimentation Culture Awards (email subscribers):

 • Community Award 2025, sponsored by Convert.com: For an individual, a team, or an organization who really helps the broader experimentation community move forward.